algorandfoundation/xGov/Proposals/xgov-119.md

     </a>
 </div>

-Please visit the <a href="https://github.com/Helium-Labs/Zorkin" target="_blank">Github repository for Zorkin</a> to learn more.

-## Future Blueprint

-The following sets out a roadmap of key tasks involved in delivery.

-### Deploy ChainLink infrastructure

-Implement a ChainLink EVM contract to fetch issuer JWKs from their endpoints and transmit the data to the JWK cache contract on Algorand using the <a href="https://docs.wormhole.com/wormhole/quick-start/cross-chain-dev/specialized-relayer" target="_blank">Wormhole bridge</a>.

-### Create Account Abstraction Variant (ARC-58)

-Add a user account variant based on Account Abstraction (ARC-58).

-### Deploy Scalable ZK-SNARK Prover Infrastructure

-Develop an efficient, scalable infrastructure for the computationally intensive ZK-SNARK prover, unsuitable for client-side hosting.
-Initially, deploy a scalable Docker Container of the prover using <a href="https://www.scaleway.com/en/containers/" target="_blank">Scaleway</a>, offering on-demand scaling.
-Long-term, explore <a href="https://www.ingonyama.com/" target="_blank">Ingonyama</a>'s hardware-accelerated provers for enhanced efficiency, combined with ZK-SNARK optimizations like chain-based RSA verification, pending the potential introduction of a modulo-exponentiation operator in a future AVM version.

-### Trust-minimized Infrastructure Upgrades with a DAO

-Contract infrastructure upgrades need DAO approval, with only a Trusted Entity authorized to initiate ballots.
-These upgrades require a majority approval via <a href="https://axelar.network/blog/quadratic-voting-DAOs-dPoS-and-decentralization" target="_blank">Quadratic Voting</a>.
-To counter duplicate votes and bots, we aim to implement voter deduplication using social media verification, if feasible.

-### Launch on Testnet

-Zorkin will initially launch on Testnet to thoroughly evaluate security and legal aspects through user testing and reviews over a period of time.

-### Integrate 3rd Party FIAT On-Ramps

-Integrate a third-party fiat on-ramp, like MoonPay, enabling users to buy approved assets using major payment methods, including credit cards.

-### Launch on Mainnet

-Launch the product on mainnet, with continued maintenance & refinement.

-### Support Cross-Chain Assets

-Consider improving interoperability by supporting cross-chain assets through <a href="https://docs.wormhole.com/wormhole/quick-start/cross-chain-dev/specialized-relayer" target="_blank">Wormhole Connect token bridging</a>.

 ## Benefits for the community

-Algorand builders can offer Social Login to their dApp users, incurring costs only for authentication of transactions outside an authorized session.
-This sybil-resistant pricing is scalable, particularly for Free-To-Play (F2P) games where <a href="https://www.appsflyer.com/glossary/arppu/" target="_blank">typically only 2-5% of users transact</a>.
-Authentication costs can be recouped immediately via user-initiated atomic transactions.
-The integration of a fiat on-ramp eases fiat purchases, and UX friction in Opt-In and MBR procedures can be greatly reduced or eliminated.
+If implemented, developers in supported countries can provide users with a ZK-SNARK based OpenIdConnect authentication solution to access an application-specific self-custodial Algorand account linked to their OAuth credentials.
+The integrated 3rd party Fiat On-Ramp will enable users to buy approved crypto assets using major payment methods, including credit cards.
+Some of Algorand's UX challenges, like the need for explicit consent for asset Opt-In, will be mitigated by possibly leveraging <a href="https://github.com/algorandfoundation/ARCs/pull/269" target="_blank">ARC-56</a>.
+Estimates of operating expenses like cloud hosting suggest it may have competitive pricing to competitors in the space.

 ## Additional information

 ### Open Source Clarification

-The proposal's metadata suggests it will be Open Source, but this applies only to certain frontend-hosted application clients and components at Zorkin's discretion.
-The Open Source components of the solution will be licensed under the <a href="https://www.gnu.org/licenses/gpl-3.0.en.html" target="_blank">GNU General Public License v3.0</a>, which applies to the code's copyright but not the intellectual property it interacts with.
+The proposal's metadata suggests it will be Open Source, but this applies only to solution components chosen at our discretion such as certain frontend application clients.
+Each open-source component will be subject to a separate license with respective terms and conditions that must be adhered to.

-### IP Ownership
+### Ownership of Deliverables & Intellectual Property

-Zorkin's intellectual property is fully owned by Winton Nathan-Roberts, as allowed by law.
-It offers unique contributions and, to our knowledge, doesn't violate any patents.
-Zorkin may experience ownership changes, potentially resulting in rebranding or integration with another company or product.
+The deliverables and related intellectual property (IP) will be fully owned by Winton Nathan-Roberts, who reserves the right to do anything with the property as permitted by law.
+To the best of our knowledge, the current IP isn't conflicting with any patents.
+The intellectual property and deliverables might undergo ownership transfers, leading to possible rebranding or integration with other companies or products.
+For instance, Zorkin could be renamed and associated with a different product the author is affiliated with under similar ownership changes.
+Zorkin, described by the proposal, is a commercial endeavour with the aim to profit.

 ### Self-Custodial Definition

-The proposal's Self-Custody aspect means that Zorkin does not hold users' sensitive access keys, such as private keys.
-Account access is restricted to the user, their Open ID provider, and the application client.
+The proposal's Self-Custody aspect means that Zorkin or its affiliates do not hold users' sensitive account access keys, such as private keys, whose possession would allow the holder access to the users' account.
+Account access is restricted to the user, their OAuth account provider, and potentially frontend application clients.

 ### Disclaimers